Refurb

 Common questions about this calculator

-For a typical 3-bed semi-detached house, upgrading from E to C costs between £5,000-£15,000 depending on the property's starting condition and required measures.
-This usually includes loft and cavity wall insulation, a new condensing boiler, double glazing, and smart heating controls.
-Properties requiring solid wall insulation or heat pumps will cost more.
+For a typical 3-bed semi, upgrading from E to C costs between £5,000-£15,000 depending on required measures.
+This usually includes loft and cavity wall insulation, a new condensing boiler, and smart heating controls.